What is streaming analytics?

 Key considerations to master streaming analytics

 When choosing a streaming analytics platform, make sure it’s really “real time” so you can act on insights when they matter.
 Ask:

-Software AG’s Cumulocity IoT Streaming Analytics is an end-to-end, modular and integrated set of world-class capabilities optimized for high-speed analytics and machine learning on real-time data.
-You can access, analyze and act on both historical and real-time, fast-moving live data from IoT devices, to determine if there is an issue relating to equipment and to prevent future issues.
+Software AG’s Cumulocity IoT platform offers an end-to-end, modular and integrated set of world-class capabilities optimized for high-speed analytics and machine learning on real-time data.
+You can access, analyze and act on both historical and real-time, fast-moving live data from IoT devices to determine if there is an issue relating to equipment and to prevent future issues.

 Streaming analytics in Cumulocity IoT is powered by Apama, the industry's leading streaming analytics engine.
 Apama is proven in many different environments, from the Internet of Things to high-frequency trading in capital markets.

 With Cumulocity IoT, anyone can define streaming analytics using easy-to-connect building blocks.
 No coding is required.
 Operational technicians, factory-floor engineers and analysts can build analytics on their own to improve operational efficiencies faster.

 Using an intuitive interface, you can design models that look for matching patterns in live data coming from your machines and take appropriate action.
 Simply “drag and drop” to define how to act in real time on what’s happening in your production lines or on your factory floor.